phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 date = 0000-01-01
 +++

 This post adds support for heap allocation to our kernel.
-First, it provides an introduction to dynamic memory and explains how Rust's borrow checker prevents common allocation errors.
-Then it shows how to implement the basic allocation interface and create a heap memory region.
-Finally, it makes the various allocation and collection types of the built-in `alloc` crate available to our kernel by using an allocator crate.
+First, it gives an introduction to dynamic memory and shows how the borrow checker prevents common allocation errors.
+It then implements the basic allocation interface of Rust, creates a heap memory region, and sets up an allocator crate.
+At the end of this post all the allocation and collection types of the built-in `alloc` crate will be available to our kernel.

 <!-- more -->